bagley/dokuwiki-securelogin/README.md

 ## Changelog

   * **20200527**
     * Updated url to archived location of repo.
-(No changes, so didn't modify version number)

   * **20200418**
     * Quoted array keys for php 7.2